 3. Do less promotion

 A perfect email is 90% educational and 10% promotional.
 The intention of your email should not be only promotion or advertising.
 Instead, it should be informative.

 Many marketers start promoting their brands after collecting enough newsletter subscribers, but this approach is wrong.
 It would be best if you built trust a long way.

 Don’t fill your email content with spammy advertising and buying recommendations for your brand reputation.
 It can land your emails in the spam folder.
-Add your blog or site’s latest updates and share them with your audience.
+Share your blog or site’s latest updates with your audience.